Everything defined with us

 6. Sharing personal data

-We only share personal data when it is necessary:
+We only share your personal data with:

-• The managers and employees involved in the selection.
+• internal staff involved in the selection;

 7. Personal data security